corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

+**NOTE!
+This .md file has been replaced with an easier-to-read html version.
+Please read the html version instead by [clicking here](http://corinalogan.com/Preregistrations/g_flexmanip.html)**

 Is behavioral flexibility manipulatable and, if so, does it improve flexibility and problem solving in a new context?
 ================
 [Dr. Corina Logan](http://CorinaLogan.com) (Max Planck Institute for Evolutionary Anthropology, <corina_logan@eva.mpg.de>), Carolyn Rowney (Max Planck Institute for Evolutionary Anthropology), Luisa Bergeron (University of California Santa Barbara, UCSB), Benjamin Seitz (University of California Los Angeles, UCLA), [Dr. Aaron Blaisdell](http://pigeonrat.psych.ucla.edu) (UCLA), Dr. Zoe Johnson-Ulrich (UCSB), Dr. Kelsey McCune (UCSB)